checkmarx-ts/checkmarx-github-action/README.md

 - For example purposes, cxServer, cxUsername, cxTeam are presented in plaintext.
 Beside this, to assure confidentiality for production use, please place them under Secrets, as CX_PASSWORD and CX_TOKEN.

 - Avoid to use cxAction: GenerateToken, since this can leak Checkmarx access token to the build logs.

+- If Github Issues Automation is being used, please assure Issues and Commits are private in order to avoid exposure of: Server URL, Team Name, Username, Email and Vulnerabilities that might be very sensitive such as Passwords exposure.
 ```
 # Challenges: